K8lcx63/planning_suturo_1718/planning_programm/planning_interaction/README.md

 3. Method to be called, when Object is unplaceable
 4. Method to be called, when Object fell down
 5. Method to be called, when unknown deadlock happened
+6. Function to drive to a save position
+7. Function point in direction

 ### Contact